Mirdif

-Mirdif (مردف) (sometimes referred to as Mirdiff due to differences in transliteration) is a residential area located in Dubai, United Arab Emirates.
+Mirdif (مِرْدِف), sometimes referred to as Mirdiff due to differences in transliteration, is a residential area located in Dubai, the U.A.E.
 Mirdif has a population of approximately 37,000 and consists mainly of villa developments and or single privately held villas.

 Geography

 Mirdif borders Al Mizhar from the north and Al Warqaa from the south and is adjacent to the Rashidiya Metro station and Dubai International Airport.
-To the eastern part of Mirdif is the popular Al Mushrif Park.
+To the eastern part of Mirdif is the popular Mushrif Park.

 Schools

 Mirdif has several nurseries and schools, with GCE, GCSE, IB, CP Career- Related program and A level curricula: